wwsource/SplatFlow3D/README.md

 # SplatFlow3D
-This repository contains the source code for our scene flow estimation work:
+This repository contains the source code for our scene flow estimation work.

 ## Note
 - The code is coming soon!